 TBIs are a significant health issue, because any damage to the brain – no matter how small – can increase the likelihood that the next incident will cause even more damage.
 For example, doctors have found that people who suffer their first concussion will experience more serious effects with each successive concussion.

 According to the Brain Injury Research Institute, there are between 1.6 million and 3.8 million concussions related to sports and recreation in the U.S. every year.

 But of greater concern is the fact that from 2001 to 2005, youth between the age of 5 and 18 suffered 2.4 million sports-related visits to hospital emergency rooms – and 6 percent of those injuries were caused by concussions.

 Here are some other facts that should concern everyone about TBIs:

-- As many as 86 percent of athletes that suffer concussions also suffer from Post-Traumatic Migraine or another kind of headache pain.
+As many as 86 percent of athletes who suffer concussions also suffer from Post-Traumatic Migraine or another kind of headache pain.

 Common Causes of Traumatic Brain Injuries